Make your home energy efficient before the cold sets in

 Here are some simple, but effective measures to start with.

 Be smart with your lighting

 Darker days mean higher lighting costs - lighting accounts for around 15% of a typical household's energy bills, so there are some big savings to be made, with LEDs up to 10 times more efficient than a conventional or halogen bulb.
 Now's a good time to look at replacing your inefficient lighting with super-efficient LEDs so you can enjoy the savings all winter long.
-We'll be writing a piece about LEDs very soon, but in the meantime, visit the consumer experts at Which? for some excellent advice on LEDs.

 Check the boiler

 If you have an old boiler, you may approach the cold months with a lingering fear that it will give up the ghost at any moment.
 So be sure to plan ahead and have your boiler serviced by a qualified engineer.